tekdi/shiksha-assessment-service/docs/assessment-service-api-document.md

 **Business Logic Conditions**:
 - **Attempt Validation**:
   - Attempt must exist and belong to the specified user
-  - Attempt status must be `I - in_progress`
+  - Attempt status must be `I - in_progress` (or submitted if `allowResubmission` is true)
-  - Attempt must not be expired or submitted
+  - Attempt must not be expired
+- **Allow Resubmission Logic**:
+  - For tests with `allowResubmission` true: Can resume submitted attempts
+  - For tests with `allowResubmission` false: Can only resume in-progress attempts
 - **Question Validation**:
   - All question IDs must exist and belong to the test
   - Questions must be part of the specified attempt